Fujifilm X-A5 vs Leica Q2

 It is notable that the X-A5 has a microphone port, which is missing on the Q2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-A5 and the Q2 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the Q2 followed on from the Leica Q Typ 116.
+The Q2 is a recent model that features in the current product line-up of Leica.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Leica Q2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.